lielZilberman/Football-Prediction-Project/README.md

 | La Liga | 0.5530 | 0.5788 | 0.6074 | 0.5874 |
 | Ligue 1 | 0.5072 | 0.5530 | 0.5903 | 0.5673 |

+As we can see by the table of acurracy results above, we can determine that SVC and Random Forest are the overall best algorithms, providing the overall best results.
+However, these results can vary between leagues, so there is no straight answer for which is the absolute best.

 After a close look at all the options, we made our system strong, predicting matches with high accuracy and tested the past matches to see how well they predicted real match outcomes.
 Since matches can end in three ways – *Home win __(H)__, Away win __(A)__, or a Draw __(D)__* – we considered all these possibilities to make our predictions even better.